-(7) ensuring the waiver review form (MAD 046) is submitted timely, both annually and as needed;
+ensuring the waiver review form (MAD 046) is submitted timely, both annually and as (7) needed;

-(8) initiating an ongoing monitoring process that provides for evaluation of delivery, effectiveness, appropriateness of services and support provided to the recipient as identified in the ISP;
+initiating an ongoing monitoring process that provides for evaluation of delivery, (8)

+effectiveness, appropriateness of services and support provided to the recipient as identified in the ISP; (9)

-(9) performing an annual recipient satisfaction survey; and
+performing an annual recipient satisfaction survey; and

-(10) coordinating services provided though the medically fragile (MF) waiver and other sources (state plan, family infant toddler (FIT), commercial insurance, educational and community).]
+(10)coordinating services provided though the [medically fragile (MF) waiver] MFW program and other sources (state plan, family infant toddler (FIT), commercial insurance, educational and community).

-B. Home health aide: Home health aide services provide total care or assist a recipient in all activities of daily living.
+B. Home health aide: Home health aide services are covered under the state plan as expanded early and periodic screening, diagnosis and treatment EPSDT benefits for waiver participants under the age of 21.
+Home health aide services are provided in the eligible recipients own home or in the community.
+Home health aide services provide total care or assist a recipient in all activities of daily living.
 Total care is defined as: the provision of bathing (bed, sponge, tub, or shower), shampooing (sink, tub, or bed), care of nails and skin, oral hygiene, toileting and elimination, safe transfer techniques and ambulation, normal range of motion and positioning, adequate oral nutrition and fluid intake.
 The home health aide services assist the recipient in a manner that promotes an improved quality of life and a safe environment for the recipient.
 Home health aide services can be provided outside the recipient's home.
 Home health aides perform simple procedures such as an extension of therapy services, bowel and bladder care, ostomy site care, personal care, ambulation and exercise, household services essential to health care at home, assistance with medications that are normally self-administered, reporting changes in patient conditions and needs, and completing appropriate records.
 Home health aides may provide basic non-invasive nursing assistant skills within the scope of their practice.

-C. Private duty nursing: Private duty nursing services are covered under the state plan as expanded early and periodic screening, diagnosis and treatment (EPSDT) benefits for waiver recipients under the age of 21.
-Private duty nursing services are provided to a recipient at home and in the community and include activities, procedures and treatment for a physical condition, physical illness, or chronic disability.
+C. Private duty nursing: Private duty nursing services are covered under the state plan as expanded [early and periodic screening, diagnosis and treatment (EPSDT)] EPSDT benefits for waiver recipients under the age of 21.
+Private duty nursing services are [provided to a recipient at] provided in the eligible recipient's own home and in the community and include activities, procedures and treatment for a physical condition, physical illness, or chronic disability.
 Services may include medication management; administration and teaching; aspiration precautions; feeding management such as gastrostomy and jejunostomy; skin care; weight management; urinary catheter management; bowel and bladder care; wound care; health education; health screening; infection control; environmental management for safety; nutrition management; oxygen management; seizure management and precautions; anxiety reduction; staff supervision; and behavior and self-care assistance.
 DOH requires certain standards to be maintained by the private duty nursing care provider with which it contracts.
 In carrying out their role for DOH, private duty nursing care agencies must: